godaddy/gasket/docs/upgrades.md

 Select all packages with `@gasket/*` prefix.

 > TIP: Take your time with upgrades.
 Don't try to upgrade everything at once
 > which can make debugging difficult if something goes wrong.
-Instead work in
+Instead, work in
-> sets, For example start with Gasket packages, test things out and commit
+> sets, For example, start with Gasket packages, test things out and commit
 > change, then move on to React related packages, then test packages, etc.

 For yarn apps: